threeofme/tg2ren-twp/README.md

 1. Use a fresh installation of TG2:Renaissance 4.211.
    **Note:** For single player you may use an existing installation of the TWP mod.

+2. Delete the folder "Scripts" from your Guild2 game folder.

-2. Unzip this mod into your Guild2 game folder.
+3. Unzip this mod into your Guild2 game folder.
 Confirm to overwrite existing files.
 If you are not prompted to confirm any overwrite, you unzipped into the wrong folder.

-3. Go into the DBT-folder and remove the file **Text.dbt**.
+4. Go into the DBT-folder and remove the file **Text.dbt**.
 Rename the file **Text_EN.dbt** or **Text_DE.dbt** into **Text.dbt** for English or German text.

-4. Start a new game and have fun.
+5. Start a new game and have fun.

 Mod Details